 - Young, but not immature

 It may disappoint you to learn that my blog posts are not the result of spontaneous bursts of inspiration.
 There’s no moving dream sequence, no lightning bolt, no heavens parting, and no inspiring rays of light.

 Instead, each time I write a new blog post, I consult a list of 31 possible topics that I have saved on a spreadsheet.
 Builtvisible and I brainstormed up this list months ago.
 We came up with was a list of article titles that complement their current content offerings, fall within my areas of expertise, and (hopefully) appeal to you—the reader.

 The end result is a handy list that helps me stave off writer’s block.

 There are two key elements to a solid ideation strategy:

-1. Organize your content under a handful of wider “umbrella categories.”
+1. Organise your content under a handful of wider “umbrella categories.”
 For example, my blog posts this past month have all focused on content marketing strategies.
 Think of these as keywords, if that helps.